IRetr-0/cs-money-pattern-finder/README.md

 # cs-money-pattern-finder
 It finds pattern indexes for weapons on the site csmoney

+For some reason the smart guys over a csmoney have the pattern index value listed in images for all skins, but not on the database as text???
+This is a convoluted way of getting those values.

 PLEASE use the 'lite' version of this included with the repo.
 This version stores a shit load of images and it's mainly use to debug the OCR.
 Once I'm done with this project (never) I'll delete this 'main' version

 Run the "_run_pattern_finder.bat" file with the arg --sids with every unique skin id you want.